Buffered, like most other VPN companies on the market, claims to be the “Fastest and Most Secure VPN” available.

 Considering the notoriously ineffective support offered by Buffered’s main competitors, their 24/7 customer service team is a breath of fresh air for any VPN user.

-2. Limited Logging Policy
+2. Strict No Logging Policy

 While I am personally a proponent of VPNs that offer 0 logging policies, Buffered offers an acceptable compromise by only logging information pertaining to the duration of your connection, not the browsing activities of your connection.